County (United States): Population

-In the 50 states (plus District of Columbia), a total of 981 counties have a population over 50,000; 592 counties have a population over 100,000; 137 counties have a population over 500,000; 45 counties have a population over 1,000,000; and 14 counties have a population over 2,000,000.
+In the 50 states (plus the District of Columbia), a total of 981 counties have a population over 50,000; 592 counties have a population over 100,000; 137 counties have a population over 500,000; 45 counties have a population over 1,000,000; and 14 counties have a population over 2,000,000.
 At the other extreme, 35 counties have a population under 1,000; 307 counties have a population under 5,000; 709 counties have a population under 10,000; and 1,492 counties have a population between 10,000 and 50,000.

 Area

-At the 2000 U.S. Census, the median land area of U.S. counties was 622 sqmi, which is two-thirds of the median land area of a ceremonial county of England, and a little more than a quarter of the median land area of a French département.
+At the 2000 U.S. census, the median land area of U.S. counties was 622 sqmi, which is two-thirds of the median land area of a ceremonial county of England, and a little more than a quarter of the median land area of a French département.
 Counties in the western United States typically have a much larger land area than those in the eastern United States.
 For example, the median land area of counties in Georgia is 343 sqmi, whereas in Utah it is 2,427 sqmi.

 The most extensive county or county equivalent is the Yukon–Koyukuk Census Area, Alaska, with a land area of 145,505 square miles (376,856 km2).
 All nine of the most extensive county equivalents are in Alaska.
 The most extensive county is San Bernardino County, California, with a land area of 20,057 square miles (51,947 km2).
 The least extensive county is Kalawao County, Hawaii, with a land area of 11.991 square miles (31.058 km2).
 The least extensive county equivalent in the 50 states is the independent city of Falls Church, Virginia, with a land area of 1.999 square miles (5.177 km2).
 If U.S. territories are included, the least extensive county equivalent is Kingman Reef, with a land area of 0.01 square miles (0.03 km2).

 Geographic relationships between cities and counties

 In some states, a municipality may be in only one county and may not annex territory in adjacent counties, but in the majority of states, the state constitution or state law allows municipalities to extend across county boundaries.
 At least 32 states include municipalities in multiple counties.
-Dallas and Oklahoma City, for example, both contain portions of five counties.
+Dallas, for example, contains portions of five counties, while numerous other cities comprise portions of four counties.
 New York City is an unusual case because it encompasses multiple entire counties in one city.
 Each of those counties is coextensive with one of the five boroughs of the city: Manhattan (New York County), The Bronx (Bronx County), Queens (Queens County), Brooklyn (Kings County), and Staten Island (Richmond County).